 It should be noted, however, That this statement was not available to Gammel in 2002 when she published her biography of the Baroness, which is the source of this rumour against Duchamp.
 So, since the welcome aim of restoring agency to forgotten and overlooked women artists is not served by misinformation, now is perhaps the appropriate moment for her to comment on this controversy?

-These two questions have gone unanswered.
-They show that the alternative versions of these events are at once absurdly tenuous (question 1) and definitively refuted (question 2).
-The repeated refusal especially of Spalding and Thompson to respond to a detailed criticism of their version of events demonstrates that they are unable to defend their position because it is indefensible, and this refusal is an admission that the facts have proved them wrong.
+These two questions went unanswered.
+The repeated refusal especially of Spalding and Thompson to respond to a detailed criticism of their version of events demonstrates that they are unable to defend their position, and this refusal can only be taken as an admission that the facts have proved them wrong.